rishikaofficial2024/videomaster-ai/README.md

 # VideoMaster AI - Production & APK Build Guide

 Professional AI-powered video editor built with Next.js 15, Firebase, and Capacitor.
+This app is optimized for professional mobile video creation and monetization.

 ## 🚀 Final Production Checklist (DO THIS BEFORE PUBLISHING)

 ### 1. Firebase Console Settings
-* **Enable Authentication**: In the Firebase Console, go to **Auth** and enable "Email/Password" and "Google" sign-in providers.
+* **Enable Authentication**: Go to the Firebase Console, navigate to **Auth**, and enable the "Email/Password" and "Google" sign-in providers.
-* **Update Config**: Replace the placeholder values in `src/firebase/config.ts` with your actual Firebase project configuration found in **Project Settings**.
+* **Update Config**: Replace the placeholder values in `src/firebase/config.ts` with your actual Firebase project configuration found in **Project Settings > General**.
-* **Firestore Rules**: Ensure your security rules allow users to read/write only their own data.
+* **Firestore Rules**: Ensure your security rules allow users to read/write only their own data (this is handled automatically if you use our deployment system, but verify in the console).
-* **Storage**: Enable Firebase Storage if you plan to move from Base64 to file-based storage in the future.
+* **Storage**: If you intend to use Firebase Storage for large video files in the future, enable it in the console.

 ### 2. Local Environment Setup
 * **API Keys**: Add your `GEMINI_API_KEY` to your Firebase App Hosting environment variables.